queryluke/masseffect-5e-data/data/backgrounds/escort.md

 2 | Despite my own ability to read people, I myself am very easily read by others.
 3 | I always do the bare minimum.
 4 | I think sex solves everything.
-5 | I am unreasonably attracted to a race that is not my own and find myself flustered when around beings of that race.
+5 | I am unreasonably attracted to a species that is not my own and find myself flustered when around beings of that species.
 6 | I love presents or gifts, and cannot refuse one, even if I know doing so is a bad idea.